Actify

 One-Page Case for Unit Manager

-Engagement Pilot -- [Unit Name] -- Month 1 Results What we did: - Added 2-min positive check-in to shift handover (daily) - Installed gratitude board in break room (ongoing) - Piloted 4 cross-department coffee pairings (monthly) Results: - [X]% of staff participated in at least one activity - [X] notes written on gratitude board in 4 weeks - Staff feedback: [1-2 direct quotes] Cost: $15 (whiteboard and markers) Staff time required: 0 additional hours (all within existing schedule) Request: Continue for 90 days and expand to [adjacent unit].
-Retention context: Replacing one RN costs $46,000-$88,000 (NSI Nursing Solutions).
-If this program retains even one additional nurse per year, ROI is 300x+.
+Engagement Pilot — [Unit Name] — Month 1 What we ran: - 2-min positive check-in added to shift handover (daily, opt-in) - Gratitude board in break room (ongoing) - 4 cross-department coffee pairings (monthly, voluntary) Results: - [X]% of staff participated in at least one activity - [X] notes written on gratitude board in 4 weeks - Staff feedback: [1-2 direct quotes] Cost: $15 (whiteboard and markers) Extra staff time: 0 hours (all within existing schedule) Ask: Continue for 90 days and expand to [adjacent unit].
+Context: Replacing one RN costs $46,000-$88,000 (NSI Nursing Solutions).
+If this retains even one nurse per year, the ROI is 300x+.

 Keep it one page.
 Hospital administrators skim.
 Lead with results, end with the cost comparison.